ssanjose/transact/README.md

 **Compile** income, savings, and expense.
 Turn income, saving, and expense account into a csv and reset 'Income' and 'Expense' accounts.
 'Saving' accounts will remain for the next iteration.

 Charts income and usage, either arranged by name or category.

-Displays net income/loss.
-Ask if net income can be saved or used in the future?
-Yes - save to an available saving type account, No - let it sit on Account.

 ## Getting Started
 First, run the development server: